Most product descriptions are terrible.

-However, entrepreneurs and marketers alike are susceptible to a very common mistake that comes up when writing product descriptions.
-Even professional copywriters make it sometimes: writing product descriptions that simply describe your products.
+Ecommerce business owners and marketers alike are susceptible to a common copywriting mistake (even professional copywriters make it sometimes): writing product descriptions that simply describe your products.

 Why is it wrong?
-Because great product descriptions need to augment your product pages by selling your products to real people, not just acting as back-of-the-box dispensers of information for search engines (though search engine optimization can’t be an afterthought, of course).
+Because great product descriptions need to augment your product pages by selling your products to real people, not just acting as back-of-the-box dispensers of information for search engines (though SEO can’t be an afterthought, of course).

-Let’s have a look at nine simple ways to persuade visitors to your online store with product descriptions that sell.
+Let’s have a look at how to write a product description to persuade visitors on your online store to buy.